 This is where you will adjust your chatbot's main setup.
-In the image below, you can see an overview of the following features we will explore in this section:
+We'll explore each section below:

 - Bot Avatar

 - Greeting text